samuelmideksa/blackjack/README.md

 # Blackjack Game

-This is a simple Blackjack game developed as part of the Scrimba JavaScript course.
+This is a simple Blackjack game developed as part of the Scrimba [Learn JavaScript](https://v2.scrimba.com/learn-javascript-c0v) course.
 The game is deployed on GitHub Pages and can be played [here](https://samuelmideksa.github.io/blackjack/).

 ## Table of Contents